Diksatra31/Belajar-otodidak/README.md

 # Belajar-Otodidak
-These files are the result of my own learning.
+These files are the result of my own learning
+(Berkas berkas tersebut berisi hasil dari belajar otodidak saya)